Kumaran S. Ramamurthi, Ph.D.

 Kumaran Ramamurthi received his Ph.D. in Molecular Biology from the University of California, Los Angeles (UCLA), where he studied the secretion of bacterial virulence proteins.
 After a brief research fellowship at the University of Chicago, he studied subcellular protein localization as a Ruth L. Kirchstein National Research Service Award Postdoctoral Fellow at Harvard University.

 He arrived at the NIH in 2009 as a Tenure Track Investigator and was promoted to Senior Investigator in 2016.
-He currently serves on the Editorial Board of The Journal of Biological Chemistry and is the Co-Director of the NIH-Johns Hopkins University Graduate Partnership Program.
+He currently serves on the Editorial Boards of The Journal of Biological Chemistry and Microbiology and Molecular Biology Reviews, and is the Co-Director of the NIH-Johns Hopkins University Graduate Partnership Program.
 He received the National Cancer Institute Director’s Award in 2016.

 |Sylvia Chareyre Ph.D.||Postdoctoral Fellow (Visiting)|